091500/gearblynk/README.md

 Thank you

-### History
+### Free version History
-2018.08.07 Version 1.0 uploaded to Samsung Galaxy Apps store
+2018.08.07 Free version release :worried:
 2018.08.20 Downloads from 68 unique countries from all over the world!
-Belarus, Russia, Poland, USA, Germany are at the top.
+Belarus, Russia, Poland, USA, Germany are at the top :open_mouth:
-2018.10.07 Downloads from 122 unique countries from all over the world!
+2018.10.07 Downloads from 122 unique countries from all over the world! :clap:

+### PRO version History
-2018.11.28 PRO version released
+2018.11.28 PRO version release :sunglasses: